 Conclusion

 Preventing spider mites on plumeria is easier than battling an active infestation.
-With just a few seasonal adjustments—like rinsing foliage, using neem oil, and monitoring closely—you can protect your plants from damage and enjoy uninterrupted growth and blooming.
+With just a few seasonal adjustments, especially canopy rinsing, targeted leaf-underside inspections, using neem oil or soap when needed, and monitoring closely, you can protect your plants from damage and enjoy uninterrupted growth and blooming.
 A little preventive care goes a long way toward keeping your plumeria healthy, lush, and pest-free all year round.